 Having a muscle spasm means that one or more of your muscles is contracting and the twitching or cramping is out of your control.
 It can happen for a lot of different reasons, and can sometimes be very painful.

 While there are many different treatments for pain, your doctor may decide that a muscle relaxer is the best solution for you.

 Your doctor might first suggest you try an over-the-counter medicine like acetaminophen (Tylenol) or ibuprofen (Advil) to treat your pain.
 But if those don’t work, or you can’t take them because you have another issue like liver problems or ulcers, you may need to try a muscle relaxant.

-Muscle relaxants may also be an option for you if your pain is preventing you from getting enough sleep.
+Muscle relaxants are ideally prescribed for acute rather than chronic pain.
+They may be an option if pain is preventing you from getting enough sleep.
 Because muscle relaxants cause drowsiness, they can help you get rest when you take them at night.

-No matter what kind of muscle relaxer you take, you’ll experience one or more side effects.
+No matter what kind of muscle relaxer you take, it is common to have side effects.
 Some muscle relaxants, however, can have potentially serious side effects, like liver damage.
 Your doctor will work with you to find the medication that makes the most sense for your situation.